MarkoM-dot/moto-profile/README.md

 behavior and the solution should really involve calling this session in a function and caching it for reuse.
 But, for the time being I have a workaround in `test_solution.py`.

+## Latest News

+The above discussion has resulted in a change in the moto library and as of 5.0.23 should no longer be an issue due to this [PR](https://github.com/getmoto/moto/pull/8369).